keu/docs/software_versioned_docs/version-0.23/grafana-metrics.md

     ![PG Bouncer metrics](https://assets2.astronomer.io/main/docs/grafana/PGBouncer.png)

 - **Unhealthy Schedulers:**  This metric shows the number of unhealthy Schedulers in a given Deployment.
-It's available in the **Airflow Health** panel, but Scheduler health can also be assessed for each individual Deployment in the **Metrics** tab of the Astronomer UI.
+It's available in the **Airflow Health** panel, but Scheduler health can also be assessed for each individual Deployment in the **Metrics** tab of the Software UI.
 A Scheduler is considered "Unhealthy" if it has not emitted a heartbeat for over 1 minute.

     The lack of a Scheduler heartbeat is expected during a code push, but erratic restarts or an "Unhealthy" state that persists for a significant amount of time is worth investigating further.